omarst910/sample-app/README.md

 6. To cleanup the stack run: `make cleanup`

+## Ingress controller
+With minikube Nginx is the default ingress controller.
+While in a Kubernetes cluster you can use whatever controller you like such as Traefic, Istio or anything else.

+If you run `kubectl get po -n kube-system` you will see a nginx pod running.
+That gets installed automatically when you run `minikube addons enable ingress`.
+So in the background nginx is doing the routing between your host `sampleapp.info` and your k8s service.

 # Creating the Cert secret
 Once a real Certificate and Key are provided by the DNS providor, you can create a secret from them that the ingress resource references using the following command.
 This will create a file called `sample-cert.yaml` which can be renamed to your requirements.